viert/ourairports-json/README.md

 ### What's inside?

-At the moment only airports and countries are parsed.
-NavAids and Runways will show up shortly (as I need them most myself), the rest of the data comes last.
+At the moment only airports, runways, and countries are parsed.
+NavAids will show up shortly (as I need them most myself), the rest of the data comes last.

 ### Credits